mohalkarushikesh/Job-Application-Assistant-Agent/README.md

 # 🤖 Job Application AI Agent

-An end-to-end Agentic AI system that analyses job descriptions, retrieves relevant experience from a resume using RAG, researches target companies, and generates tailored cover letters, resume bullets, and fit scores — all powered by LangChain, FAISS, and an LLM.
+An end-to-end Agentic AI system that analyses job descriptions, retrieves relevant experience from a resume using RAG (Retrieval Augmentation Generation), researches target companies, and generates tailored cover letters, resume bullets, and fit scores — all powered by LangChain, FAISS, and an LLM.

 ---